gzweigle/hybrid-piano-calibration/README.md

 Place the sensor board in jig, separate from a piano action, with the sensor input facing a surface mounted to a controllable displacement actuator.

 The controllable displacement actuator moves the surface linearly from a maximum distance from the sensor, to a minimum distance from the sensor.
+The maximum distance (surface to sensor) should be larger than the maximum distance (piano hammer, shank, or back of key to sensor) when in the piano.
+The minimum distance (surface to sensor) should be smaller than the minimum distance (piano hammer, shank, or back of key to sensor) when in the piano.

 Measurements are taken of the distance between the surface to the sensor on the sensor board (DIS_C), and measurements are taken of the numerical signal received from ADC connected to the sensor board (SIG_N).